Pretentiousness In Norms -- Norms As a Flawed Philosophy to Live By

 We don't have to socialize with the cashier to have food, correct?
 We can simply pay and be on our way.
 This cooperation does not require anything but a financial transaction.

 I, on the other hand, never find much joy in socializing.
 When I communicate with someone, from a new visitor to my most loyal of readers, it is done for a reason that has nothing to do with recreation.
-For I have the mentality of either a businessman or a military officer.
+For I have the mentality of a military combatant.
 See me as proof to the incorrect assumption that all humans are social beings.
 If I wanted extensive solitude, I would be in it like I have been for much of my life.

 There is a certain "curse" in being eccentric by default.
 However, it does not mean that there is something deeply flawed in you.
 Being weird, by itself, is not a flaw.
 If you have very esoteric interests, it does not mean it's not okay to have those, just because many people do not share your preferences.